 Meet Ellis Mace in the workshop on Temple Street/Cowley Rd, Oxford holding the finished props for the Garden Dance on 29 September 2018.

 Join us and create a composition for the Garden Dance on the afternoon of Saturday 29 September.
 We invite all dancers – ideally with some experience of contact improvisation – to participate and create a moving flowing sculpture.
 We’d love to work with you all on this, and offer two workshops including one for dancers with no experience of contact improvisation technique.

-This is the fourth day of a five day intensive for play-fighting with teacher Bruno Caverna on Thursday 9 August 2018.
-[Next day]
+This is the fifth and final day of a five day intensive for play-fighting with teacher Bruno Caverna on Friday 10 August 2018.
+[First day]

 This is the third day of a five day intensive for play-fighting with teacher Bruno Caverna on Wednesday 8 August 2018.
 [Next day]